 They are okay being on their own for a bit, but certainly should not be left alone for long periods of time.
 Due to their double coat and larger size, they can handle colder climates better than some smaller dog breeds.
-However, they are very sensitive to the heat, so warmer climates may not be a good fit unless there is plenty of indoor space and air conditioning available to keep them cool.
+However, they are very sensitive to heat, so warmer climates may not be a good fit unless there is plenty of indoor space and air conditioning available to keep them cool.

 Not so much a health issue as it is part and parcel of the dog, you will want to be prepared for plenty of drool with this dog breed.
 They also tend to be quite gassy and are prone to loud snoring.
 A good, balanced diet can sometimes help with the flatulence, but there is probably nothing that will stop the drool or the snoring, snorting, and grunting.
 It’s just a normal part of having an English Mastiff!

-They respond best to training with positive reinforcement and rewards and require a gentle, but firm hand during training.
-Obedience and training classes are always a plus.
-Although they are not generally recommended for novice or timid dog owners, they can be a good fit as long as the owner is willing to learn and enlist the help of a professional dog trainer early on.
+They respond best to training with positive reinforcement and rewards.
+They require a gentle, but firm hand during training.
+Obedience and puppy training classes are always a plus.
+Although English Mastiffs are not generally recommended for novice or timid dog owners, they can be a good fit as long as the owner is willing to learn and enlist the help of a professional trainer early on.

-The English Mastiff has a double coat.
+The English Mastiff has a short double coat.
 The undercoat is dense and lies close to the body while the overcoat is short and straight.
 Common coat colors are apricot, brindle, or fawn with a dark muzzle, nose, eye rims, and ears.
 They may also have a small patch of white on their chest.

-Since the English Mastiff has facial folds, you will also want to check and clean these areas regularly as well.
+Since the English Mastiff has facial folds, you will also want to check and clean these areas regulating as well.
 Due to their size, you will want to get your English Mastiff puppy used to having their paws, ears, and mouth handled early.
-This will make maintenance and care of your giant dog much easier throughout their life.
+Making it a positive experience early on will make maintenance and care of your giant dog much easier throughout their life.

-The heaviest dog recorded was an English Mastiff named Aicama Zorba.
-He weighed 343 pounds and appeared in the 1989 Guinness Book of World Records.
+Although Zorba no longer holds the heaviest dog record, he is still the longest.
 He stood 37 inches tall at the shoulder and measured 99 inches from nose to tail.
 That’s over 8 feet and also made him the longest dog on record!